JPD-SE: High-Level Semantics for Joint Perception-Distortion Enhancement in Image Compression: Experiments

 \subsubsection{Rate-Accuracy}

 From Fig.~\ref{afig14}, we see that for all of the five codecs, the object detector performs much better on the SE codecs' outputs.
 In practice, this means that one can now transmit fewer bits to the receiver's end for the machine agent to achieve a certain level of performance, that is, the agent can make a better decision faster.
 For the ever-growing set of machine-based vision tasks including autonomous driving and face recognition, this observation potentially makes the SE codecs more suitable than the existing ones.
-And considering how rapidly the industry is embracing automated algorithms for vision tasks and how ubiquitous these tasks are, these results are highly relevant and the SE codecs are much better geared toward an AI-powered future.
+And considering how rapidly the industry is embracing automated algorithms for vision tasks and how ubiquitous these tasks are, these results are highly relevant and the SE codecs are much better geared toward an AI-powered future. \chh{We emphasize that the formulation of our training objective does not directly optimize for rate-accuracy.
+The improved rate-accuracy performance should be seen as a byproduct from using semantics.}